jshaw86/distributed-systems-take-home/README.md

 # Project Overview

 ## Purpose
-This project aims to evaluate your ability to comprehend and make critical decisions within the domain of distributed systems.
+This project aims to evaluate your ability to comprehend and make critical decisions within the domain of distributed systems and to get you thinking about considerations around trust and safety as it pertains to rate limiting and anomaly detection.

 ## Installing Docker
 To get started, install Docker by following the appropriate guide for your operating system: